 If one spouse is feeling uncertain about their relationship, doubt and fear can make it difficult to ask the important questions that could resolve the issue.
 In order to build a healthy relationship, partners must each do some personal reflection and find out what is truly bothering them.

 Here are just some of the reasons why individuals grow uncertain about their romantic relationships:

 If some is focusing so intensely on their relationship that they’re making themselves feel insecure or anxious, a shift in focus becomes necessary.
 The best relationship advice for embracing independence is to maintaining hobbies and friendships away from one’s spouse.
-Doing so will help foster a healthy independence.
+Doing so will help foster healthy independence.

 When individuals take time to focus on their own hobbies and interests away from their spouse, it transforms them into a more well-rounded person.
 This independence is an attractive quality that will be good for both their relationship and mental health.

 Who doesn't enjoy hearing how special, attractive, and worthy they are?
 Reassurance is lovely to hear but relying on constant reassurance from a spouse in order to feel comfortable in that relationship can be exhausting for both parties.

 Changing one’s attitude can go a long way toward developing a healthy relationship.
 Whenever When moments of insecurities arise, many find it helpful to make a list of their positive qualities.
 This paper will serve as a reminder that they are worthy of love and admiration from a partner.

 The best relationship advice to avoid uncertainty and insecurity in a relationship is for couples to learn to enjoy each other.
 They should also strive to keep honest lines of communication open.
 Doing so will keep both partners on the same page about the relationship.